Regions of Ethiopia: New regions

-During the premiership of Abiy Ahmed, several new regions have been created.
+During the premiership of Abiy Ahmed, 3 new regions have been created.

 In November 2019, a referendum was held in the Sidama Zone of the SNNPR, in which voters supported a proposal for Sidama Zone to become a region in its own right.
 The Sidama Region was created in June 2020.

 The South West Ethiopia Region was created on 23 November 2021 following a successful referendum earlier that year.
 The new region was split off from the SNNPR and consisted of Keffa, Sheka, Bench Sheko, Dawro, and West Omo Zones, along with Konta special district.

 On 19 August 2023 the South Ethiopia Regional State was created following the 2023 South Ethiopia Region referendum, with the remainder becoming the Central Ethiopia Regional State, thus dissolving the SNNPR.